 - 1. Annual Fund: Every family is expected to make a gift of \$500 or more according to their financial ability.
 It is our hope that 100% of our families participate in the pledge drive, as it greatly helps in keeping tuition affordable and in making grant requests to foundations. - 2.
 Spring Auction: St. Monica Academy's Spring Auction is vital to the continued success of the school's overall development effort.
 This event is held each year during March or April, and parents are required to procure or donate items worth \$500 in value or to make a \$400 cash donation.
 (A gift from one's personal business contacts can fulfill this.)
 Parents are also required to purchase two tickets to the spring auction. - 3.
-Benefit Mobile, Gift-Card-Scrip, and e-Scrip: Parents can greatly help St. Monica Academy by purchasing gift-card-scrip for popular retail stores.
+Gift-Card-Scrip and e-Scrip: Parents can greatly help St. Monica Academy by purchasing gift-card-scrip for popular retail stores.
 A small percent of each gift card is paid to the school at no cost to the consumer.
-Each family is asked to earn a minimum of \$100 each year from Benefit Mobile, in-school purchases, or e-scrip.
-For those who are signed up with the Benefit Mobile App, you can easily track your earned rebates by logging into your account.
+Each family is asked to earn a minimum of \$100 each year from in-school purchases, or e-scrip.
 The period covered each year will be from July 01 June 30.
-Any questions, contact Miss Mondonedo at mondonedom@stmonicaacademy.com. - 4.
+Any questions, contact Mrs. Ruiz at mondonedo-ruizm@stmonicaacademy.com. - 4.
 HS Trip Fundraiser: Educational travel is a privilege and a gift.
 To help our high school students appreciate it, we expect them to participate in the fundraisers that support the bi-annual junior/senior trip to Washington, D.C.